 Sometimes the term cross-docking is used interchangeably with transloading, where goods are transferred from one mode of transportation to another—for example, from a truck onto a train.
 Within this article, however, the term cross-docking is only referring to goods being transferred from truck to truck within a short amount of time.
-And it’s unlike traditional warehousing, where goods are received at the warehouse, inventoried and stored until they’re shipped out on an as-ordered basis. and facilitate their supply chain logistics.
+And it’s unlike traditional warehousing, where goods are received at the warehouse, inventoried and stored until they’re shipped out on an as-ordered basis.

 Two types of cross-docking